Avikam03/cs486/README.md

 For non trivial solutions, $(\lambda I - \Sigma)$ can not have an inverse and must be singular, and thus we need $\det(\Sigma - \lambda I) = 0$.
 We can solve the determinant as 0 to obtain values for $\lambda$.

 We can then find eigenvectors after plugging back into the equation above.

+### autoencoders & GANs

+see slides. most probably not going to be tested.

 ## lec 22